• Skip to main content

 Notes

 1. I prefer using sushi rice for fried rice because it’s a strong rice that can withstand the tossing around the wok later.
-Short or medium grain white rice works well too, but sushi rice is the best in my opinion.
 I use a brand called Nishiki which you can find in the rice or international aisle of your local grocery store.
-I would not recommend basmati rice for this – it doesn’t hold up well.
+Short or medium grain white rice works well too.
+I would not recommend basmati rice for this.

 2. To save a little time you can cook the pound of bacon the day before and leave it in the fridge.
 But remember to reserve the bacon fat because you will need 1 tablespoon for the recipe if you choose to use it.